 - Cristina Andrés, PhD student from the University of Huelva (Spain), has been investigating the impacts of overfishing and abandoned fishing gear on the distribution of shark and tuna species surrounding a UNESCO World Heritage site, Cocos Island National Park.

 - João Rodrigues, PhD student from the University of Santiago de Compostela (Spain), has been studying the environmental and economic challenges of seafood supply chains on artisanal developing world fisheries in Cape Verde.

 - Fanny Vessaz, an MSc student in marine biodiversity and conservation at the Federal University of Paraná (Brazil), has been assessing bycatch reduction devices as a management tool in the southern Brazilian artisanal seabob shrimp trawl fishery.

-Josu De Isusi Rivero, an MSc student in marine biology at the University of Santiago de Compostela in Spain, will be examining the role of seafood market incentives on the sustainable uses of fishery resources in developing world countries.
+- Josu De Isusi Rivero, an MSc student in marine biology at the University of Santiago de Compostela (Spain), has been examining the role of seafood market incentives on the sustainable uses of fishery resources in developing world countries

 - 2015: Bycatch in Brazil: Collaborating for more sustainable fishing (MSC blog post)

 - 2014: Management strategies for the fishery of the red shrimp in Catalonia (MSC Science Series)